PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 12:06:57
+Last updated: 2024-04-02 12:09:01
-Random Quote: Not engaging in ignorance is wisdom. - Bodhidharma
+Random Quote: Tragedy is a tool for the living to gain wisdom, not a guide by which to live. - Robert F. Kennedy